octavenz/headless-wagtail-advanced-form-builder/README.md

 # Versions

-This package supports Wagtail 2, 4 and 6.
-There is currently no support for Wagtail 3.
+This package currently only supports Wagtail 6 above.

 ### Version 1.0.0